Powerful Photo Series Raises Awareness on Mortality Rates for Black Moms and Babies

 “Together, they are boldly bringing race-based disparities in birth outcomes to the light, and asking our society to do more for African American mothers and babies,” Baca says in a Facebook post featuring the photos.

-“Through their work with individual families, they are slowly spreading a powerful message: The disparities faced by black women are shocking and unacceptable—and must be recognized by our culture before true progress can be made,” the photographer explains.
+“Through their work with individual families, they are slowly spreading a powerful message: The disparities faced by black women are shocking and unacceptable—and must be recognized by our culture before true progress can be made,” the photographer says.

 Take a look at some of the poignant photos below: